Understanding the rules around expense claims can be complex and time-consuming.

-Companies failing to comply with proof of payment requirements can risk prosecution by HM Revenue and Customs.
+Companies failing to comply with proof of payment requirements can risk prosecution by HMRC.
 This makes it important to pay close attention to documentation requirements, and to ensure you and your staff comply with these requirements.

 Let’s take a closer look at proofs of payment for each type of employee expenditure.

 Proofs of payment for different types of expenditure

 There are different proof of payment requirements for each types of employee expenditure, though mostly they focus on retaining clear and comprehensive documentation.